CarletonComputerScienceSociety/website/content/resources/contribution-guides/contributing-faqs.md

 - FAQs are intended to summarise relevant information as concisely as possible.
 Try to stick to **100-200 words**.
 - Don't rewrite things that have already been explained by the School of Computer Science or Carleton University webpages.
 You can include a short summary or quote and then link to their webpages.
 - The ticket on the project board corresponding to your FAQ will highlight some information that should be covered by your answer.
+You can add any other information you think is useful but anything highlighted there must be included.

 ## 5. Format your answer with markdown